-Your role as third opponent is to coordinate the work with the evaluation of the PhD thesis, and to make sure that the regulations for evaluation of Norwegian PhD theses are followed.
-We recommend that you send out an e-mail to the opponents with a timeline for the work to be done as soon as possible after you set the tentative date for the disputation.
-You are also responsible that the committee agrees on how to divide the work between them.
+It is recommended that the committee coordinator sends an e-mail to the other opponents with a timeline for the required work as soon as possible after the tentative date for the doctoral examination has been determined.
+The committee coordinator is also responsible that the committee agrees on how to divide the work between themselves.

 The third opponent should:

 - Quickly help determine a date for the doctoral examination.
 This is done together with the PhD advisors and the other members of the committee.
 The PhD advisors communicate with the PhD candidate and his or her main supervisor, as well as book a room for the doctoral examination.

 - Make sure to compile a joint report based on the evaluation of both external opponents.
 Please submit NMBU 4.4 Assessment of the thesis within deadline (no later than 25 working days before the tentative doctoral examination).

 - Inform the external opponents that the evaluation of the thesis may have three outcomes: the thesis can either be approved, not approved, or sent back for major rework.
 The candidate is not allowed to correct the text (typos and minor rewrites) after receiving the thesis evaluation.

 - Make sure that the committee decides on a topic for the trial lecture, which is to be sent to firstname.lastname@example.org no later than 15 working days before the doctoral examination.
 The topic should be beyond the scope of the thesis and should not overlap directly with the thesis.
 Please see §17-1 in the NMBU PhD regulations.

 - Inform the committee about the procedures of the doctoral examination: The candidate presents hers/his thesis, then the first and the second opponent gives their opposition.
 Their focus should be on discussion and dialogue with the candidate.
 Each opponent is expected to spend approximately one (1) hour on their examination.